-Though December 2022 I am again making a 24-day advent calendar of 8x8 pixel fonts this time primarily on Mastodon.
+Through December 2022 I again produced a 24-day advent calendar of 8x8 pixel fonts this time primarily on Mastodon.

 While many were original designs or significantly-extended (normally at least adding a lower-case) and made it into my ZX Origins some were not suitable for inclusion as they were either straight conversions or needed very little extending.

 Those fonts needed a home so they are presented here.

 - Tatung Einstein